 Looking to sign up for your first triathlon?
 We share everything you need to know about beginner triathlon training and racing—from gear essentials and nutrition basics to mental prep and tips for hiring a coach—to help you have a successful first triathlon.
+This article was written by Holly Bennett, with contributions from the Triathlete editors.

 What Are Your Beginner Triathlon Training and Racing Goals?